solana-developers/solana-cookbook/docs/th/guides/serialization.md

   </CodeGroupItem>
 </CodeGroup>

-Now we can operate on our other instructions as the following demonstrates minting a new key value pair that we demonstrated above when sending instructions from a client:
+Now we สามารถ operate on our other instructions as the following demonstrates minting a new key value pair that we demonstrated above when sending instructions from a client:

 <CodeGroup>